Bruno-Diego/CodeInstitutePortfolio1/README.md

   2. Press the arrow on the Code button
   3. Copy the link that is shown in the drop-down
   4. Now open Gitpod & select the directory location where you would like the clone created
-  5. In the terminal type 'git clone' & then paste the link you copied in GitHub
+  5. In the terminal type 'git clone' & then paste the link you copied on GitHub
   6. Press enter and your local clone will be created.

 ## Via Github Pages